 Hello!
 My name is Daniel Collette.
-I am a Visiting Assistant Professor in the Department of Philosophy at Marquette University.
+I am a Teaching Assistant Professor in the Department of Philosophy at Marquette University.
 I earned my Ph.D. in Philosophy at the University of South Florida where I studied under Roger Ariew.

 Beyond the academy, you will find me excited about aerospace, cooking, finding new records, and acquiring pint glasses from microbrewery tours.
 I am also a father of two, which is my favorite role; we love to hike, watch Star Wars, follow baseball, and play board games together.